arcee-ai/DistillKit/README.md

 ### DeepSpeed Configurations

 We provide sample DeepSpeed configuration files in the `./deepspeed_configs` directory.
-These configurations are adapted from the Axolotl project (thanks to Wing Lian and the Axolotl team for their excellent work!).
+These configurations are shamelessly stolen from the Axolotl (thanks to Wing Lian and the Axolotl team for their excellent work!).

 To use a specific DeepSpeed configuration, you can specify it when launching your script: